District Proposed Plan

 Temporary Campus – The temporary portables are estimated to cost $15M and will be bordered on one side by a large demolition and construction site, on another side by the smelly sewage treatment plant, and on the two remaining sides by drainage channels that are prone to chronic flooding and which are the subject of an existing Notice of Violation for exposed hazardous dump materials.
 Just what every parent looks for in a school, right?!

 Permanent Campus – The current MVMS will be demolished, and a new permanent building will be constructed on top of roughly that same area with a projected overall budget: $130M Hard Cost + $60M Soft Cost + $20M Hard & Soft Cost for Modernizations = $210M ($7M budgeted to to remove toxic soils) out of the total $194M bonds.
 See page 10 of the February 7, 2024 Board Meeting.
 The full plan is further counting on $20M of state funding from proposition 51 that is not currently available.
+At the July 18th, 2024 Board Meeting the District explained that they did not have the budget to support the Steering Committee Recommendations and would have to downsize the scope to not include the renovation of the Multi Purpose room and elimination of the arts buildings and further value engineering is continuing (see slides 23 and 25).

 You can see the proximity of the construction site and temporary campus in the aerial image.